collective-soundworks/soundworks/README.md

 - `getSyncTime(localTime:Number = audioContext.currentTime) : Number`
   The `getSyncTime` method returns the time of the sync clock (in seconds) corresponding to the given local (client) time.
 If no arguments are provided, the method returns the current sync time.

-Below is an example of an instantiation of the `Sync` module.
+Below is an example of an instantiation of the `Sync` module on the client side.

 ```javascript
 /* Client side */